Brighton Mother, Karena Cecil, Arrested In Suspected DUI Crash Which Killed 10 Year Old

 BRIGHTON, Colo.
-(CBS4) – Brighton police say Karena Cecil, 27, of Brighton, caused a single vehicle rollover crash which killed a 10 year old.
+(CBS4) – Brighton police say Karena Cecil, 27, of Brighton, caused a single vehicle rollover crash which killed her 10-year-old son.
 Police originally reported the child was 11 years old.

-Investigators say the victim is Cecil’s child.READ MORE: WANTED: Denver Police Looking For Minivan In Possible Abduction Case
+Investigators say the victim is Cecil’s child.READ MORE: Watch: Firefighters Help Ducklings Stuck In Swimming Pool In Littleton

 Brighton police rushed to the scene on Interstate 76 and Bromley Lane at around 7:20 p.m. on Saturday.